-Oakmont, Pennsylvania.
+Oakmont.

-Preceded in death by her husband in 1999; her older brother, Tom Baldwin, of Santa Fe, in 1995; and her older sister, Mary Krepela, of Chandler, Arizona, in 2016; Ann Baldwin Taylor is survived by her younger sister, Martha Cox, of State College, Pennsylvania; children, Margaret Ellen Taylor of Pittsburgh, Elisabeth Baldwin Taylor (Hal Roth) of Providence, and Mary Katherine Taylor Golightly (Tom) of Providence, and Mary Katherine Taylor Golightly (Tom) of Pittsburgh.
-Her grandchildren include Katherine Bartlett Brook (Matthew Stevens) of Boston, Taylor McNeal Brook (Jae Cameron) of Victoria, British Columbia, Zachary Taylor Roth and Matthew Angus (Gus) Roth of Providence, Thomas Woodward Golightly (Jillian Tugya) of Pennsauken, New Jersey, and Neal Robert Golightly of Pittsburgh.
+Preceded in death by her husband in 199 brother, Tom Baldwin, of Santa Fe, in 1995, a sister, Mary Krepela, of Chandler, Arizona, ir Baldwin Taylor is survived by her younger sister, of State College, Pennsylvania; children, Ma Taylor of Pittsburgh, Elisabeth Baldwin Taylor Description, Phodo Island, and Many Kathorina Taylor. husband in 1999, her older ta Fe, in 1995, and her older ndler, Arizona, in 2016.
+Ann Martha Cox, Baldwill Taylor is survived by her younger sister, Martia Cox, of State College, Pennsylvania; children, Margaret Ellen Taylor of Pittsburgh, Elisabeth Baldwin Taylor (Hal Roth) of Barrington, Rhode Island, and Mary Katherine Taylor Golightly (Tom) of Pittsburgh.
+Her grandchildren include Katherine Bartlett Brook (Matthew Stevens) of Boston, Taylor McNeal Brook (Jae Cameron) of Victoria, British Columbia, Zachary Taylor Roth and Matthew Angus (Gus) Roth of Providence, Thomas Woodward Golightly (Jillian Tugya) of Pennsauken, New Jersey and Neal Robert Golightly of Pittsburgh.
+She

+Taylor Roth and Matthew Angus (Gus) Roth of Providence, Thomas Woodward Golightly (Jillian Tugya) of Pennsauken, New Jersey, and Neal Robert Golightly of Pittsburgh.
 She leaves three great-grandchildren: Thora Nell Amirault Brook, Victor James Amirault Brook, and Wyatt Taylor Stevens.
-She always enjoyed the Baldwin and Taylor reunions with the extended family. family.
+She always enjoyed the Baldwin and Taylor reunions with the extended family.

-A Memorial Service will be held at Waverly Presbyterian

-Church (590 South Braddock Ave.), to celebrate Ann Baldwin Taylor's life on Saturday, September 16, 2023, at 11:00 am.
-She will be buried beside her husband in the Shade Gap Presbyterian Church Cemetery.
-Arrangements entrusted to the THOMAS L. NIED FUNERAL HOME INC., 7441 Washington Street Swiggeld Street Fundaments.
+A memorial service will be held at Waverly Presbyterian Church (590 South Braddock Ave.) to celebrate Ann Baldwin Taylor's life on Saturday, September 16, 2023, at 11:00 am.
+She will be buried beside her husband in the Shade Gap Presbyterian Church cemetery.
+Arrangements entrusted to the THOMAS L. NIED FUNERAL HOME INC. 7441 Washington Street, Swissvale.

-the THOMAS L. NIED FUNERAL HOME INC., 74 Washington Street, Swissvale. www.niedfuneralhome.com Donations may be made to the Ann Baldwin Taylor Ea Childhood Scholarship Fund at the Children's School Early Carnegie Mellon University.
+the THOMAS L. NIED FUNERAL HOME II

+Washington Street, Swissvale.

+Donations may be made to the Ann Baldwin 1

+Childhood Scholarship Fund at the Children's

+Cornegie Mallon University Donate Taylor Early S School at Carnegie Mellon University.
 Donate online (https://give.cmu.edu/pmtx/giftselect?id=a41f4000000elg7& appeal=A3628) or send a check to CMU Children's School, at this address: Dr. Sharon Carver, CMU Children's School, 5000 Forbes Ave., MMC17, Pittsburgh, PA 15213.